MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`addBaseImageData`** - **Add base image metadata to image(s)**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-By default base image data like base image name and digest are added which helps with traceability.
-You can opt out of this default behavior by using this input.
+The default value adds base image data such as, the base image name and digest to help with traceability.
+You can opt out by setting the value to `false`.
 <!-- :::editable-content-end::: -->
 <br>